100+ Descriptive Words for Resume & How to Use Them

 Employers see led, managed, and responsible for on resumes so often that these words sound like buzzwords to them.
 By using more specific, sophisticated language, you'll stand out from the pile of other resumes that sound pretty much the same.

 Strong action verbs help shape the right impression about you.
 You no longer look like someone who routinely completed the task or handled a boring responsibility.
-The right choice of words turns you into someone who takes the initiative, directs work of others and improves things.
+Resume adjectives should be descriptive and yet relevant to your desired job and previous experience.
+The right choice of words turns you into someone who takes the initiative, directs the work of others, and improves things.
 Check out the high-impact action verbs grouped by categories.

 Action verbs for achievements